SharmaRupali/scikit-multilearn/docs/source/visualize_cluster_pie.rst

 ==================================================

 In order to visualize the data, different methods of data visualization may be considered.
-One of the methods presented is Visualization using Clustering, developed in parallel with the Network Visualization, which will be described in parallel with the other module, i.e. See "Developing a visualization method using Networks".
+One of the methods presented is Visualization using Clustering, developed in parallel with the Network Visualization, and the Heatmap Visualization, which will be described in parallel with the other modules, i.e. See "Developing a visualization method using Networks" OR "Developing a visualization method using Heatmap".

 Cluster Visualization
 ---------------------